alexch/codelikethis/public/lessons/agile/acceptance_testing.md

 * depends on willingness to have many deep conversations between customer(s) and coder(s)
 * best when it's also a [Ubiquitous Language](https://martinfowler.com/bliki/UbiquitousLanguage.html) to reduce cognitive friction between layers

-  * e.g. if your "students" are stored in a "classmates" table, that's a mismatch -- pick one and use it in the database, code, UI, docs, marketing, etc.
+  * e.g. if your "students" are stored in a "classmates" table, that's a mismatch -- pick one term and use it in the database, code, UI, docs, marketing, etc.

 # Cucumber